meltano/meltano/docs/src/docs/README.md

-We believe that [data integration is begging to be commoditized](/blog/2020/05/13/why-we-are-building-an-open-source-platform-for-elt-pipelines/), and are building towards a future in which fast and reliable **open source connectors for every data source and destination** in the world will be freely available, collectively maintained by a community of data engineers at consultancies and in-house data teams, and by API vendors themselves, just like we see with API client libraries today.
+We believe that [data integration is begging to be commoditized](/blog/2020/05/13/why-we-are-building-an-open-source-platform-for-elt-pipelines/), and are building towards a future in which fast and reliable **open source connectors for every data source and destination** in the world will be freely available, collectively maintained by a community of data engineers in consulting and at in-house data teams, and by API vendors themselves, just like we see with API client libraries today.

 ### Embracing Singer